TimWolla/policies/feature-proposals.rst

 The email MUST furthermore clearly specify the voting formalities, such as the number of votes that can be cast, the interpretation of the voting results and the end date of the voting.
-The end date MUST be specified with minute-precision.
+The end date MUST be specified with minute-precision and is not part of the voting period, all votes must be cast before the specified end date.
 The voting period MUST be open for at least two weeks (336 hours).
 The voting period MAY be extended as necessary (e.g. to accommodate holiday periods).